 Don’t feel that you need to fill all the white space, either.
 You can make Zentangles out of specific shapes like an animal’s silhouette or a flower, it doesn’t have to be a square.
 And finally, feel free to use color!

 In my most recent trip, I tried Zentangle as a travel activity for the first time and it was great.
 I started a Zentangle mid-flight of my first 3-hour flight and finished it in my second 3-hour flight (I’m a slow Zentangler).
 Here is why it was great:

 - Doing Zentangle increases focus and creativity while relaxing your mind at the same time.
 Traveling may be stressful for some and zentangling helps keep the stress away.

 - An obvious but important reason, it keeps you occupied during those boring flying times.

 - Zentangle tools are extremely portable and TSA hassle-free.
 The tiles, pens, and pencils are lightweight and don’t take up much space which makes them perfect travel companions.

 - It provides artistic satisfaction and confidence.
 It lets you be creative whether you are an artist or not.
-The magic of this comes from the unpredictable and unplanned nature of a zentangle.
-You may have a silhouette to begin with but the outcome of the piece is completely unknown and without expectation until you finish it, allowing you to go with the flow of the pen and preventing the kind of disappointment that an artist encounters when a painting looks different to what was pictured in their mind.
+The magic of this comes from the unpredictable and unplanned nature of a Zentangle.
+You may have a silhouette to begin with but the outcome of the piece is completely unknown and without expectation until you finish it.
+It allows you to go with the flow of the pen and prevent the kind of disappointment that an artist encounters when a painting looks different to what was pictured in their mind.